Period covered by this COE: January 2017 – December 2018

 3. Measurement of Outcomes

-TI-AC has made great progress in pushing its agenda forward.
-TI-AC has further increased its range of stakeholders with a record number of more than 40 corporate members and more than 100 individual members.
-Companies as well as individual members are helping to accomplish the most important goal of TI-AC, which is to raise awareness for the fight against corruption.
-The TI-AC membership is an open commitment to the mutual aim of advancing transparency in Austria and will therefore, serve as encouragement for other corporations to publicly support transparency and anti-corruption work.
+TI-Austria has made great progress in pushing its agenda forward.
+TI-Austria has further increased its range of stakeholders with a record number of more than 40 corporate members and more than 100 individual members.
+Companies as well as individual members are helping to accomplish the most important goal of TI-Austria, which is to raise awareness for the fight against corruption.
+The TI-Austria membership is an open commitment to the mutual aim of advancing transparency in Austria and will therefore, serve as encouragement for other corporations to publicly support transparency and anti-corruption work.

-In light of the conducted studies and assessments during the reporting period, TI-AC has also increased its expertise on corruption, in particular regarding compliance, whistleblowing, money laundering and illicit financial flows in the private sector.
-The gained expertise will further contribute to the goals of TI-AC’s anti-corruption work in Austria.
+In light of the conducted studies and assessments during the reporting period, TI-Austria has also increased its expertise on corruption, in particular regarding compliance, whistleblowing, money laundering and illicit financial flows in the private sector.
+The gained expertise will further contribute to the goals of TI-Austria’s anti-corruption work in Austria.